Ajou Ajou: Professional career

-Saskatchewan Roughriders
+Saskatchewan Roughriders (first stint)

 Ajou was selected in the seventh round, 59th overall, in the 2024 CFL draft by the Saskatchewan Roughriders and signed with the team on May 6, 2024.
 Following training camp in 2024, he began the season on the team's injured list.
 However, he soon after made his professional debut in week 2 on June 16, 2024, against the Hamilton Tiger-Cats where he had five receptions for 41 yards.
 In the team's next game, also against the Tiger-Cats, on June 23, 2024, Ajou scored his first career touchdown on a 40-yard pass from Trevor Harris.
 He became the first seventh-round draft pick to score a touchdown in franchise history.

 Ajou recorded his first 100-yard game on July 19, 2024, against the Winnipeg Blue Bombers, when he recorded four catches for 110 yards, all in the second half, in a relief performance for the injured Kian Schaffer-Baker.
 He played in 12 regular season games in his rookie year where he recorded 20 receptions for 307 yards and two touchdowns.
 He was transferred to the six-game injured list on September 27, 2024, where he finished the year and did not appear in the team's two post-season games.

 On January 22, 2025, Ajou was released by the Roughriders to pursue opportunities in the National Football League.